jjmelancon/massmusicconvert/usage.md

 ## Getting Things Running

-Now that you know what this script will ask of you (if you read the [Program Flow](#program-flow) section as I had asked you to), let's talk about getting the script running.
-Below are instructions for both Windows and *nix based systems.
+Let's talk about getting the script running.
+Below are instructions for both Windows and *nix based systems (GNU/Linux and MacOS).
 Make sure to follow the instructions for your system as the three operating systems covered in this guide, Windows, MacOS, and GNU/Linux, all have specific needs to run this script.

 ### Windows 10 and 11